ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-To investigate the effect of different levels of precision of a research survey index of abundance, we will manipulate the argument `sds_obs` that gets passed to `change_index`.
+To investigate the effect of different levels of precision of a research survey index of abundance, we will manipulate the argument `sds_obs` that gets passed to the function `change_index`.
-In case 0, we will specify the standard deviation of the index of abundance at `0.1` and in case 1 we will increase the standard deviation to `0.4`.
+In data case 0, we will specify the standard deviation of the index of abundance at `0.1` and in case 1 we will increase the standard deviation to `0.4`.
 We can do this by including the line: `sds_obs; list(0.1)` in the file `index0-cod.txt` and the line: `sds_obs; list(0.4)`